Matisse-Consortium/p2obt/docs/source/examples/ob_creation.rst

-Similarly, for a calibrator an (.obx)-file for the UT-array configuration for the science target HD 142666 and for GRA4MAT, tagged as an L band calibrator can be created like this:
+Similarly, for a calibrator an (.obx)-file for the UT-array configuration for the science target :python:`"HD 142666"` and for GRA4MAT, tagged as an L band calibrator can be created like this.

 .. code-block:: python